MohdSajidJafri/MangoDesk/backend/README.md

 # Backend Setup Instructions

-## Email Configuration
+## Environment Configuration

-To enable email sending functionality, you need to set up your email credentials:
+To enable the application functionality, you need to set up your environment variables:

 1. Create a file named `.env` in this directory
 2. Add the following content to the file: